-The New Banking Law also includes several other provisions for the licensing of foreign currency exchange firms, money transfer companies, payment facilitators and payment aggregators.
+The New Banking Law also includes several other provisions for the licensing of foreign currency exchange firms, money transfer companies, payment facilitators, credit guarantee companies and payment aggregators.
 However, these provisions leave the details of the licensing processes to be decided by the board of directors of the CBE.

-3. CONTROL
+3. Control